 Get the Recipe

 I've always loved the flavor of well-browned cabbage-like-objects (a.k.a. brassica).
 Cauliflower and broccoli turn remarkably nutty when grilled or roasted in a hot oven.
 Brussels sprouts shed their sulfurous reputation and come out sweet and tender when charred in a cast iron skillet or roasted over a hot fire.
-Stir fried shredded cabbage takes on a smokey sweetness if you let it blacken a bit.
+Stir fried shredded cabbage takes on a smoky sweetness if you let it blacken a bit.

 Equally good to grill: bok choy.
 Working in Chinatown, it's almost my night job to come up with creative ways to use the inexpensive Chinese produce.
 Bok choy sees a lot of action in my kitchen, and now that the grill is in regular use, it's gonna see a lot of action out there as well.